-Now here’s where the error comes in: error 0x80270113 apparently happens when Windows doesn’t know how to open one of these OneDrive stub files.
+Error 0x80270113 happens when Windows doesn’t know how to open a OneDrive stub file.
 Here’s how it happened to me:

 As I have many gigabytes of files to move, I got impatient on the long wait.
 I stopped the move, shut down OneDrive, and used PowerShell’s Move-Item command to do a classic file move operation.

 Oops!
 Move-Item isn’t aware of OneDrive, so it happily moved the file stubs without downloading them first.
-I didn’t realize that only the stubs were moved until I later tried to load some of these files, hence the 0x80270113 error!
-I think the error means is that you have a stub file outside of its OneDrive direcotry, and Windows doesn’t know how to deal with it.
+Only when I tried to open the OneDrive stub files when they were outside of the OneDrive directory did I get the 0x80270113 error!
+The error probably means is that you have a stub file outside of its OneDrive directory, and Windows doesn’t know how to deal with it.

 To make things worse, after I moved all these files out of OneDrive, the OneDrive agent synchronized my now empty OneDrive folder, which caused all the online copies of the files to be deleted.
-(That is correct behavior.
-If you get rid of a file locally, it should also be removed from the online drive.)
-Unfortunately, I was left with only stub files on my hard drive and an empty OneDrive.
+(That is actually correct behavior: if you get rid of a file locally, it should also be removed from the online drive.)
+This means I was left with only stub files on my hard drive and an empty OneDrive.
+Is my data gone?

 At this point, you may ask, “Why did you move your files using Move-Item if you had set them to be online-only?”
-Good question.
-Answer: I never set any files to be online-only on this computer!
+Answer: I never set any files to be online-only on this PC!
 I don’t know why that happened.
-All I can guess is either:
+All I can guess is one of:

 - OneDrive does this intentionally for some files.

 - I had the OneDrive client running on two other PCs, and on both those other PCs, I set them to use online-only file copies.
 Perhaps OneDrive somehow carried that setting over to my main computer?